rachelrios/training-material/topics/statistics/tutorials/FNN/tutorial.md

 of the activation function, which is zero.
 Hence, there would no weights/biases updates in back propagation.

 Sigmoid activation function can be used both at the output layer and hidden layers of a multilayer network.
-They allow the network to model non-linear realtionships between input and output.
+They allow the network to model non-linear relationships between input and output.
 The problem with Sigmoid activation function is that the derivative values away from the origin are very small and quickly approach zero.
 In a multi layer network, in order to calculate weight updates in layers closer to the input layer, we use the chain rule which requires multiplying multiple Sigmoid derivative values (formula given in Backpropagation learning algorithm